Caviar-X/lindbergh-loader-gui/README.md

 ## Pre-Install Requirements

-Rust toolchain is needed to compile this project.
+Rust nightly toolchain is needed to compile this project (specified in [rust-toolchain.toml](./rust-toolchain.toml))

 for how to install rust toolchain on your computer,see [rustup](https://rustup.rs/)